Den!, 2024

 Den! was a year-long project by artists Lucie Macgregor, Tom James and Declan Leslie in collaboration with pupils from Swiss Cottage School and The Village School that takes us between the gallery and the garden to explore themes of shelter, waste and abundance.

-Over a year of workshops, artists and participants have worked with materials found and foraged from Camden Art Centre: from the natural abundance of materials found in the garden (berries, branches, leaves and flowers), to the human-made abundance of items found in the Centre’s bins and on the kerbs of local streets (scrap wood, mop handles, electrical cables and laundry bags).
+Over a year of workshops, artists and participants have worked with materials found and foraged from Camden Art Centre in movement with the seasons: from the natural abundance of materials found in the garden (berries, branches, leaves and flowers), to the human-made abundance of items found in the Centre’s bins and on the kerbs of local streets (scrap wood, mop handles, electrical cables and laundry bags).

 These abundant, abandoned and obsolete resources have been repurposed through processes such as burning twigs to make charcoal, breaking apart and felting wool, smushing berries to make ink.